ibrahimshibani/chatpy/thoughts-improvements-limitations.md

 - Agents can log in via another console (this can be emulated via curl or postman) and respond to customer messages.

 ## Quick Win Solution
 The quick win solution is a basic implementation of a chat system that allows customers to send messages to customer service agents.
-This solution focuses on core functionality with minimal features to ensure quick deployment.
-There are still many major issues with this implementation, these points still need to be addressed for it to be considered a win or anywhere near deployment ready:
+This github repo is built only as a prototype for learning / poc purposes, it is definitely not ready for any type of prod. deployment.
+These points still need to be addressed for it to be considered a win or anywhere near deployment ready:

 1. **Authentication**:
     - **Current State**: The authentication mechanism is non-existent, and all data is transmitted in clear text. session ids are predictably generated and can be used to mimic users.